mcfnord/cem/src/sforce.md

 and how this kooky UI can do it.

 Perhaps Web-based software can be more opaque than traditional software.
-If I know only that my user has a browser on the internet, then I can reach them there!
+If I know that my user has a browser on the internet, then I can reach them there!
 Since I'm not shipping content, but only links to content, I can push more to readers, get feedback more often, and fix errors in a snap.
-Web-based software does have some advantages for writers and publishers.
+So Web-based software does have some advantages for writers and publishers.

 That telephone software had many CRM features.
 Businesses